 L.E.K.
 Consulting is a global management consulting firm that uses deep industry expertise and rigorous analysis to help business leaders achieve practical results with real impact.
-Our approach helps clients consistently make better decisions, deliver improved business performance and create greater shareholder returns.
-The firm advises and supports global companies that are leaders in their industries - including the largest private and public sector organizations, private equity firms, and emerging entrepreneurial businesses.
-Founded more than 30 years ago, L.E.K. employs more than 1,200 professionals across the Americas, Asia-Pacific and Europe.
+We are uncompromising in our approach to helping clients consistently make better decisions, deliver improved business performance and create greater shareholder returns.
+The firm advises and supports global companies that are leaders in their industries - including the largest private- and public-sector organizations, private equity firms, and emerging entrepreneurial businesses.
+Founded in 1983, L.E.K. employs more than 1,400 professionals across the Americas, Asia-Pacific and Europe.
 For more information, go to www.lek.com.